Designer: Product vendor

 In the tea ceremony, it is customary to remove jewelry in order to prevent damage to the precious tea utensils.
 Rings, necklaces, watches, etc. should all be removed before the tea ceremony and stored in an accessory case to prevent loss.

-When attending a tea ceremony, etiquette is required not only in terms of what you bring, but also in terms of what you wear on the day of the tea ceremony.
+When attending a tea ceremony, etiquette is required not only in terms of what you bring with you, but also in terms of what you wear on the day of the tea ceremony.
 Whether you are attending in a kimono or clothes, you should dress appropriately for the tea ceremony.
 Finally, here are some manners on how to dress for a tea ceremony.

 Generally, both men and women wear kimonos to tea ceremonies.
 Since the concept differs depending on the school or class, please check the etiquette of the tea ceremony you will attend in advance.

 For kimono, women should wear a semi-formal kimono, such as a colored kimono with a crest or a visiting kimono, as well as a komon.
-For the obi (sash), wear a fukuro obi or nagoya obi.
+For obi (sash), a double-breasted obi or Nagoya obi should be worn.
 For men, it is common to wear a hakama with a montsuki.
 Kimono rank may vary depending on the tea ceremony, so please check in advance.

 In the case of Western-style clothing, women should wear clean, less revealing attire such as pants or below-the-knee skirts and dresses.
 For men, plain suits in dark colors such as black or navy blue are appropriate.
 On the contrary, casual attire such as denim and jerseys should be avoided.